Protecting a Bosonic Qubit with Autonomous Quantum Error Correction

-\textit{AQEC technique and device implementation --} Our experiment is carried out in a 3D-planar hybrid circuit QED architecture~\cite{axline_architecture_2016} at a base temperature of about 10 mK.
+Our experiment is carried out in a 3D-planar hybrid circuit QED architecture~\cite{axline_architecture_2016} at a base temperature of about 10 mK.
 A high-coherence cylindrical post cavity $A$ (with $T_{1A}=520$ $\mu$s, $T_{2A}=380$ $\mu$s) is used to store the logical qubit~\cite{reagor_quantum_2016}.
 A dispersively-coupled transmon~\cite{koch_charge-insensitive_2007} qubit $q$ (with $T_{1q}=39$ $\mu$s, $T_{2q}^*=17$ $\mu$s) is used as an ancilla for encoding and decoding of the cavity state.
 A coaxial stripline resonator $R$ with fast decay rate ($\kappa/2\pi=0.58$ MHz) is used both for readout and as the source of dissipation (Fig.~1b).
-The relevant terms of the system Hamiltonian are:
+The leading-order terms of the system Hamiltonian are:

 where $\hat{a}$ and $\hat{r}$ are the lowering operators in $A$ and $R$, $\sigma_z$ is the Pauli operator of the transmon.
-The dispersive shift is $\chi_q/2\pi=1.32$ MHz, and the cavity anharmonicity (Kerr) is $K/2\pi=1.7$ kHz.
-The PReSPA operator is implemented with a four-fold degenerate two-stage Raman process, as illustrated in Fig.~1c.
+The dispersive shift between modes $q$ and $A$ is $\chi_q/2\pi=1.32$ MHz and between modes $q$ and $R$ is $\chi_r/2\pi=2.8$ MHz.
+The PReSPA operator is implemented with a four-fold degenerate two-stage pumping process, as illustrated in Fig.~1c.
 Two continuous-wave (cw) frequency combs, each consisting of four tones equally spaced in frequency by $2\chi_q$, are applied to drive transitions targeting the four even-number Fock states, $\ket{2n}_A$ ($n=0,1,2,3$).
 Under the rotating wave approximation, the drive Hamiltonian is